redis/redis-doc/docs/reference/eviction.md

 ## Approximated LRU algorithm

 Redis LRU algorithm is not an exact implementation.
-This means that Redis is not able to pick the *best candidate* for eviction, that is, the access that was accessed the furthest in the past.
+This means that Redis is not able to pick the *best candidate* for eviction, that is, the key that was accessed the furthest in the past.
 Instead it will try to run an approximation of the LRU algorithm, by sampling a small number of keys, and evicting the one that is the best (with the oldest access time) among the sampled keys.